Renouncing Your US Citizenship and Tax Implications for Expats

 No. Once you’ve renounced your citizenship, it’s impossible to regain it.
 The only exception to this is if you renounced your citizenship before the age of 18.
 In that case, you can regain your citizenship, but only if you contact the State Department within six months of your 18th birthday.

-Still have questions?
-We have answers!
+Have questions about the process or next steps?
+Contact us, and one of our Customer Champions will happily address all your concerns.
 We can even assist you in meeting your US tax obligations, regardless of whether you renounce your US citizenship.